mmmmosca/YNFO/README.md

 To write schema validation you can write the type enclosed by square brackets before any colon, like this: `.a_field [Any] : 0`

-You can see this sample code to see a practical example:
+You can look at this sample code to see a practical example:
 ```
 .integer_list [List][Int] :
     1 2 3 4 5 6